alantech/anycloud/docs/reference/cli-api.md

 ```
 $ anycloud help info
-Displays all the apps deployed with the Deploy Configs from anycloud.json
+Displays all the Apps deployed with the Deploy Configs from anycloud.json

 USAGE:
     anycloud info